How discarded chewing gum helped convict a serial rapist of two cold case murders

 Gaff had unknowingly given three undercover detectives the DNA they needed to confirm his connection to a 1984 rape and murder, according to an affidavit of probable cause filed in March.
 The “gum ruse” is cited in the affidavit.

-Gaff, 68, a convicted rapist, admitted April 16 to the killing of Judy Weaver and also of Susan Vesey four years earlier, according to court documents.
-He faces up to life in prison at his scheduled sentencing on Wednesday.
+Gaff, 68, a convicted rapist, admitted April 16 to the killing of Judy Weaver and also of Susan Vesey four years earlier, court documents said.
+A judge on Wednesday sentenced Gaff to a minimum of 50 years and maximum of life in prison, according to an Everett police news release.

 The investigations into the murders of the two Washington state women in 1980 and 1984 – back then regarded as unrelated – led to persons of interest in each case but no prosecutions.